sglanzer/ember-cli-bem/README.md

 ## Defining Blocks and Elements

 To define a [block](https://en.bem.info/methodology/key-concepts/#block) with `ember-cli-bem`, you should mix BEM mixin into your component.
-Blocks in `ember-cli-bem` requires only one field — `blockName`.
-If you left this property empty, component will throw an error. `blockName` just concatenates with `classNames` property.
+Blocks in `ember-cli-bem` requires only one field — `block`.
+If you left this property empty, component will throw an error. `block` just concatenates with `classNames` property.

 If you want to define an [element](https://en.bem.info/methodology/key-concepts/#element) component (with `block__element` class name and custom logic), you just add
 `elemName` property in component definition: